R3Conclave/graal-patches/README.md

 required by [Conclave SDK](https://github.com/R3Conclave/conclave-sdk).

 ### Scripts
-The folder 'scripts' groups all the scripts that are required to build the artifact `graal-sdk.tar.gz`.
+The folder 'scripts' groups all the scripts that are required to build the artifact `graalvm.tar.gz`.
 However, you must respect the order they are expected to be run.
 For instance, you must run the 'build_docker_images.sh' at least once before running 'build.sh'.
 The 'build_docker_images.sh' script generates a docker container image that can be used by the 'build.sh' script.